 HP3000 Network Printing with RPM Remote Print Manager® (RPM) supports receiving jobs via the Telnet printing protocol, also known as "stream printing" or "reverse telnet."
-RPM offers HP remote printing features not normally found in mainframe-to-PC printing.
-The ability to customize and control processing of print jobs over a TCP/IP network is what sets RPM apart from any other print server.
+RPM offers HP remote printing features not often found in mainframe-to-PC printing.
+The ability to customize and control the processing of print jobs over a TCP/IP network is what sets RPM apart from any other print server.

 - RPM will remove PCL codes automatically with no need to reconfigure the application.

 - RPM will format ANY text file and print to ANY Windows printer, regardless of paper size, tray selection, # of copies, paper orientation, or printer destination.

 - RPM eliminates the need to purchase 3rd-party LPR/LPD print spoolers for HP3000.
 RPM can receive data directly from the HP3000 using the native TCP/IP printing supported by MPE/iX.

 - RPM allows easy "Print-to-File" (Write-to-Disk) capabilities.

 Benefits of using RPM with the HP3000 MPE/iX Operating System

 The HP3000 supports only printers that understand the PJL and PCL printing languages.

 - RPM provides the ability to print jobs from MPE/iX to any printer, regardless of brand name, with no need to purchase HP-specific equipment.